winitzki/scall/tutorial/programming_dhall.md

   = λ(n : Nat) → λ(r : Type) → λ(update : r → r) → λ(init : r) →
     n r init update
 ```
+This function is equivalent to the Dhall built-in `Natural/fold`.

 Natural numbers and all their standard arithmetical operations (addition, multiplication and so on) can be implemented purely in terms of the Church-encoded type `Nat`.
-For speed, Dhall implements natural numbers as a built-in type `Natural`.
-Dhall substitutes native code for the built-in functions such as `Natural/subtract`, `Natural/fold`, and others.
+For speed, Dhall implements natural numbers as a built-in type `Natural` and substitutes native code for `Natural/subtract`, `Natural/fold`, and others.

 ### Adding values in a list